OLDE ENGLISH DISTRICT, SC

 Imagine traveling south from Charlotte, NC to Columbia, SC.
 Interstate 77 is the most direct route from one big city to the other and you can make the trip by car in less than 90 minutes, but why rush?

 Positioned on either side of the Interstate, The Olde English District encompasses seven counties in the geographical center of SC.
-You can fly into Columbia or Charlotte, or simply make a 36-hour driving detour on your way to the Grand Strand, or the Blue Ridge Mountains.
+You can fly into Columbia or Charlotte, or simply make a driving detour on your way to the Grand Strand, or the Blue Ridge Mountains.

 The Olde English District is named for its abundance of English settlers and towns with English names (York, Lancaster, Chester, Chesterfield, etc.), and the number of battles fought here during the Revolutionary War.